Sturgeon's law: Development

 According to science fiction author William Tenn, Sturgeon first expressed his law circa 1951, at a talk at New York University attended by Tenn.
 The statement was subsequently included in a talk Sturgeon gave at a 1953 Labor Day weekend session of the World Science Fiction Convention in Philadelphia.

 The first written reference to the adage is in the September 1957 issue of Venture:

 The adage appears again in the March 1958 issue of Venture, where Sturgeon wrote:

+Precedents and proponents

+In the 1870 novel, Lothair, by Benjamin Disraeli, it is asserted that:

+Nine-tenths of existing books are nonsense, and the clever books are the refutation of that nonsense.